LewisRa/Machine-Learning-Deployments/README.md

 unittest.TextTestRunner(verbosity=1, stream=sys.stderr).run(suite)
 ```

+### Config Tests
-Config Tests - reduce the risk of errors in our system configuration
+- reduce the risk of errors in our system configuration
-Model Quality Test - reduce the risk sudden and gradual drops in model quality
+### Model Quality Test
+- reduce the risk sudden and gradual drops in model quality

+# Integration Testing the ML API

+Our Integration Tests will check functionality across our API & Model Components